 Current Penn Students

-Junior applicants must already be conducting their own independent research under the guidance of a research mentor.
+Junior applicants must already be conducting their own original, independent research under the guidance of a research mentor.

 Personal Statement (maximum of 500 words)

 What are your intellectual and professional aspirations?
 Why do you want to be a University Scholar (UScholar) – how does this program relate to your aspirations?
 What does it mean to you to participate in a cross-disciplinary community of scholars?
 What do you bring to the program?

 Outline your project, stating for an intelligent, non-specialist reader the purpose, substance, and relevance of your proposed work; briefly assessing the state of knowledge and previous work in this area; and describing your project’s procedures (with timetable and plan for completion), followed by a projection of your potential contribution to this field.
 Also, provide a one-page bibliography (not included in word count) of up to 12 academic sources that have informed your research.

 The first letter is from one standing Penn faculty member who will serve as a mentor for your research project, helping you plan your program of research and advising you as you work.
 The second is ideally written by a standing Penn faculty member who also knows you and your work well.
 Both letters should speak specifically about your intellectual curiosity; potential for independent scholarly work, particularly for your proposed project; research skills; and motivation for, as well as commitment to, this particular program.
 Since not all applicants know two faculty members well, the second letter may come from a teaching assistant (TA), from an instructor at another school, or from someone who knows you and your work from other contacts.

 Interview with UScholars Faculty Steering Committee

 by Dec.
 1: interviews begin